The following is a list of commonly asked questions for current and prospective students of Human Development and Family Science.

 I want to go to graduate school in the field of education, such as elementary guidance or school psychology.
 Will I be admitted into a Master of Education program without an undergraduate degree in education?

-Yes, the Child Development and Family Relations Program provides an excellent foundation for many graduate programs in the field of education.
+Yes, the Human Development and Family Science Program provides an excellent foundation for many graduate programs in the field of education.
 You will need to work closely with your advisor in order to take the courses that may be required such as additional math courses, educational psychology, etc.

 Are there any student groups that I can join related to this major?

 The Child and Family Studies Association (CFSA) is a very active service club for majors and other interested students.
 The club enables students to become involved in community service projects, fundraising for service organizations, and participate in field visits to childcare-related sites outside the local community.

 Are there any certifications that I can obtain through this major?

 Yes, students can complete coursework and the internship for a provisional Family Life Educator Certificate (CFLE).
 See your advisor regarding specific requirements.